DeNepo/workflows/README.md

   - [ ] link a PR to your claimed issue
   - [ ] assign someone to review your PR
   - [ ] use GitHub code review features to discuss your code with your reviewer
+- [ ] 🐣 **Fixing Merge Conflicts**: You can fix merge conflicts by selecting which change to keep, or deciding how to combine them.
+If a conflict occurs in a GitHub PR you can pull both branches and fixh the conflict locally.

 ### 🐥 [4.
 Open Source Development](./4-open-source-development)